 Internet providers all over the world often boast about ultra-fast internet speeds in their advertisements and consumer-facing public relations broadcasts.
 Whether it's the latest in fiber optics or just your run-of-the-mill WiFi, you can be sure that your internet provider will make exaggerated claims about consistency, upload, and download speeds.

-Whenever you sign up to a new internet contract, the first thing you should do is perform an internet speed test.
-This article provides an unbiased overview of the 10 best free internet speed test solutions for your phone and desktop:
+Whenever you sign up to a new internet contract, the first thing you should do is perform an internet speed test online.
+This article provides an unbiased overview of the 10 best speed test solutions for your phone and desktop:

 - Online Speedtest by Ookla

 - Verizon Speed Test